pazka/LokimoTestDjango/README.md

 - The result should be an API exposed to request on the port defined in the `.env` file, for this readme its `4789`

-- To fetch data, use `docker exec -it lokimo_app python manage.py importdata`
+- To feed the DB, use `docker exec -it lokimo_app python manage.py importdata`

 - API exposed at : http://127.0.0.1:4789/swagger/ , only on debug configuration.
 As you'll see, I created the endpoints by respecting REST guidelines.